Support groups for those who have lost a loved one to suicide.

 Survivors Helping Survivors (SHS) support groups are open to all family members and friends of a loved one who has completed suicide.
 People of all ages, occupations, and religious affiliations are welcome.
 There is no fee and you are welcome to attend as often as you would like.

-MHA currently offers two SHS groups in the Milwaukee area and NAMI Waukesha offers a group in Waukesha.
+MHA currently offers three SHS groups in the Milwaukee area and NAMI Waukesha offers a group in Waukesha.
 To find out if there are similar groups in your area, please contact your county's Suicide Prevention Coalition or dial 2-1-1.

 Prevent Suicide Greater Milwaukee: A coalition with the goal of reducing the number of attempted and completed suicides that take place each year in our community by raising awareness, increasing education and providing support.

 Suicide in America: Frequently Asked Questions: A downloadable brochure from the National Institute of Mental Health.

 Surviving a Suicide Loss: A Resource and Healing Guide (From the American Foundation for Suicide Prevention) A downloadable booklet that includes practical information about coping with suicide loss, personal survivor stories, articles on bereavement, resource listings and an extensive bibliography.
 (Large PDF file.
 May be slow to open.)

 Suicide Grief: Healing After a Loved Ones Suicide: Downloadable handout

 Griefwords: Resources for Mourners and Caregivers These thoughtful articles from Froedert & The Medical College of Wisconsin provide guidance and direction for anyone touched by grief.